SilvestriStefano/coreEntropy_neighborIFS/README.md

 - `scripts`: scripts - Python and bash alike - as well as .ipynb notebooks.

-- `src`: reusable Python modules for your project.
+- `src`: reusable Python modules for the project.

-- `tests`: tests for your code.
+- `tests`: tests for the code.